thosgood/this-weeks-finds/markdown/1-50/week22.md

 trying to prove it, and Louis Kauffman's recent work connecting it to knot theory.
 The sources for what follows are:

-1) The Four-Color Problem: Assault and Conquest, by Thomas L. Saaty and Paul C. Kainen, McGraw-Hill, 1977.
+1) "The Four-Color Problem: Assault and Conquest", by Thomas L. Saaty and Paul C. Kainen, McGraw-Hill, 1977.

 and

-2) Map coloring and the vector cross product, by Louis Kauffman, J.
+2) "Map coloring and the vector cross product", by Louis Kauffman, _J.
 Comb.
-Theory B, 48 (1990) 45.
+Theory_ B, **48** (1990) 45.

-Map coloring, 1-deformed spin networks, and Turaev-Viro invariants for 3-manifolds, by Louis Kauffman, Int.
+    "Map coloring, 1-deformed spin networks, and Turaev-Viro invariants for 3-manifolds", by Louis Kauffman, _Int.
 Jour. of Mod.
-Phys.
-B, 6 (1992) 1765 - 1794.
+Phys._ B, **6** (1992) 1765--1794.

-An algebraic approach to the planar colouring problem, by Louis Kauffman and H. Saleur, Yale University preprint YCTP-P27-91, November 8, 1991.
+    "An algebraic approach to the planar colouring problem", by Louis Kauffman and H. Saleur, Yale University preprint `YCTP-P27-91`, November 8, 1991.

-(I discussed this work of Kauffman already in "[week8](week8.html)," where I described a way to reformulate the 4-color theorem as a property of the vector cross product.)
+(I discussed this work of Kauffman already in "week8", where I described a way to reformulate the 4-color theorem as a property of the vector cross product.)

 Where to start?
 Well, probably back in October, 1852.
 When Francis Guthrie was coloring a map of England, he wondered whether it was always